 Trevor Martin – Biography

-In the Fall of 2017, he will be creating the role of Mark Twain in the world premiere production of TESLA with SoBe Arts in Miami Beach, FL.
+In the Fall of 2017, Baritone Trevor Martin created the role of Mark Twain in the world premiere production of TESLA with SoBe Arts in Miami Beach, FL.
 He also performed the role of Doctor Gregg in Gallantry in Elizabeth City, NC.
 In the Spring of 2018, he will make his Asheville Lyric Opera debut in the world premiere performance of When Adonis Calls by Clint Borzoni and John de Los Santos, singing the role of the Muse.

 In the Spring of 2016, he was seen in the Fort Worth Opera Festival singing the roles of Fiorello and the Officer in Il barbiere di Siviglia, in addition to covering the title role.
 In the summer of 2016, Trevor made his Lyric Stage debut in their production of Anything Goes as well as making his Fort Worth Symphony debut as the soloist with a set of Fourth of July Concerts at the Fort Worth Botanic Gardens.
 He also joined the FWSO for their New Years Eve Celebration Concert.
 In the 2016/17 season, he also performed the roles of Patrick Dennis in Mame, Sir Sagramore in Camelot, Senator Jones in Of Thee I Sing and Earl in the workshop of the new musical Pure Country with Lyric Stage.

 His voice is particularly highlighted in contemporary repertoire.
 In Fort Worth Opera‘s 2016 festival season, he covered the role of JFK in the world premiere of David T. Little’s opera JFK.
 He also covered the roles of Victor in Jeff Myers’ Burried Alive and the Producer in Patrick Soluri’s Embedded, both a part of the newly commissioned work The Poe Projects.